EbenKouao/lightvest-led-bike-suit/README.md

 # LightVest

 LightVest is an open-source Bike Vest designed to be wearable technology.
 The product is a Bike Suit designed to increase a cyclist’s visibility, especially during the night.
-As well as improving the cyclist communication and intent with other motorists and pedestrians.
+As well as improving cyclist communication and intent with other motorists and pedestrians.

+## About this project:

+This Bike Safety Product is designed to be open source.
+Feel free to contribute to make LightVest more robust.
+LightVest is designed for you to build on top of.
+Certain aspects of LightVest can be improved.
+Feel free to contribute, and explore more use cases.

+Originally a video idea, aiming to build and launch a start-up in 4 weeks.
+You can find more information on the process on [smartbuilds.io](https://smartbuilds.io).
+Alternatively, you can watch the full start up journey on my YouTube channel for context [Eben Kouao - The 4 Week Start-Up - Mini Documentary](https://www.youtube.com/channel/UCGxwyXJWEarxh2XWqvygiIg).

+For more information visit: [lightvest.io](https://lightvest.io)

 ![Light Vest](img/readme/lightvest-back-left.png)